Hierarchical Knowledge Graphs for Story Understanding in Visual Narratives: Discussion

 \subsection{Performance and Results}

-The evaluation results confirm that the proposed framework enables accurate and interpretable reasoning across multiple layers of narrative structure.
-Perfect F1 scores in dialogue trace, character appearance mapping, and panel timeline reconstruction indicate that the graph encodes consistent structural and semantic relationships across modalities.
-These outcomes suggest thatintegratingf symbolic representations and hierarchical event segmentation effectively supports narrative-aligned inference.
+The evaluation results confirm that the proposed framework supports interpretable and accurate reasoning across multiple levels of narrative abstraction.
+Perfect F1 scores in dialogue trace, character appearance mapping, and panel timeline reconstruction suggest that the graph encodes consistent structural and semantic relationships across modalities.
+These findings demonstrate that symbolic representations, when coupled with hierarchical event segmentation, provide a strong foundation for narrative-aligned inference.

-The slightly reduced F1 score in the action retrieval task (0.96) reflects challenges in handling lexical variability in annotated action labels.
-Errors primarily result from semantically similar but lexically distinct expressions (e.g., \texttt{insert} vs. \texttt{insert\_into}, \texttt{give} vs. \texttt{hand\_over}) being treated as mismatches.
-While the symbolic nature of the graph supports explicit reasoning, this also introduces sensitivity to label variation.
-Addressing this limitation may involve incorporating semantic alignment techniques such as verb embeddings, synonym clustering, or ontology-based normalization to improve robustness without compromising interpretability.
+The slightly reduced F1 score (0.96) observed in the action retrieval task reflects challenges in handling lexical variation within verb labels.
+Performance discrepancies typically arise from semantically similar but lexically distinct forms (e.g., \texttt{insert} vs. \texttt{insert\_into}, \texttt{give} vs. \texttt{hand\_over}) being treated as mismatches in token-level comparisons.
+Addressing this limitation may involve incorporating semantic alignment methods such as verb clustering, synonym expansion, or ontology-based normalization.
+These enhancements could improve the robustness of the system without sacrificing interpretability.

-Overall, the results validate the framework’s capacity to support reasoning that is both structurally grounded and semantically meaningful, highlighting its potential for a range of narrative understanding tasks.
+Overall, the results validate the framework’s ability to support both fine-grained and high-level narrative reasoning, reinforcing its potential in a wide range of visual storytelling applications.